PopaGeorgianVictor/PORTOFOLIO/README.md

  ## Accessing Items

- * we can access the items of a dictionary by referring to its key name, inside square brackets
+ ### We can access the items of a dictionary by referring to its key name, inside square brackets
    <picture>
  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/Y9SZSN7z/Screenshot-4.png">
  </picture>